msp-strath/cs208-logic/pages/tutorial-0-three-valued.md

    | F | T      |
    | T | T      |

    In the two-valued regime, this formula is always true so it is *valid*.
 With three-values, it is only true in the case that the value of `A` is fully determined.
-We say that the three-valued logic lacks the property of *excluded middle*, where
+We say that the three-valued logic lacks the property of *excluded middle*, which is the property that the formula `A ∨ ¬A` is always true.
+We'll see another example of a logic that lacks excluded middle when we look at [intuitionism in proof systems for propositional logic](natural-deduction-intro.html).
    ```

 2. **Principle of Contradiction** What are all the truth values of `A ∧ ¬A`?
 How does this compare to its truth values in two-valued logic?